 Standish Forde Hansell died in February 1983, having seen his beloved organization become a successful, nationally recognized provider of treatment services to male and female alcoholics and their families.

 Drug and Alcohol Treatment Centers Throughout The Region

 The Foundation has continued to grow, implementing a network of Pennsylvania drug and alcohol treatment centers in Bucks, Montgomery, Lehigh, and Philadelphia Counties.
 Specialty programs have been created to respond to emerging needs, such as the healthcare professionals track that assists nurses, pharmacists, and physicians.

 Livengrin hosts scores of postgraduate students and professionals who come to study and gain real-life experience.

 In 1966, with the belief that he and his colleagues were making a positive contribution to the community, Standish Hansell planted the seeds of what was to become a caring, professional, and progressive organization that has helped more than 125,000 patients and families struggling with the disease of addiction find help, hope, and healing.

-Livengrin offers a solution.
+Livengrin offers a comprehensive addiction treatment model.
 Not all drug and alcohol rehab centers are created equal.
-Clients detox from alcohol and go through withdrawal from heroin safely.
-Get drug counseling and family counseling at Livengrin.
+Clients detox from alcohol and other drugs safely.
+Get drug counseling and family counseling.

 Call Us Today